novarq/tactical-1000/docs/netconf-configuration-guide.md

 ...
 ```

-This confirms your that the Tactical1000 interfaces can be configured using NETCONF, enabling automated network configuration of the device.
+This confirms your that the Tactical 1000 interfaces can be configured using NETCONF, enabling automated network configuration of the device.

 ## Configuration Persistence